Major: Associate in Arts and Associate in Science

 When Brousil earned both Associate in Arts and Associate in Science degrees, he was named one of COD’s two Outstanding Graduates.
 At Evergreen, Brousil focused his studies on Agroecology and sustainable agriculture.
 He worked as a farm assistant intern with a local organization in Olympia called Garden-Raised Bounty (“GRuB”), using this internship for academic credit.

-“I honestly had no idea how great a resource College of DuPage was going to be for me, and I know that I would have ended up following a completely different and less planned path if it wasn’t for people like Dale who were available to me through the school.
-As I get further into research methods like using statistics or working in a lab environment, I am realizing how well the Honors Program at COD prepared me.
+“I honestly had no idea how great a resource College of DuPage was going to be for me, and I know that I would have ended up following a completely different and less planned path if it wasn’t for people like Dale who were available to me through the school,” he said.
+“As I get further into research methods like using statistics or working in a lab environment, I am realizing how well the Honors Program at COD prepared me.
 When I was starting my undergraduate degree at Evergreen, I had a strong background in math and lab work from my coursework at COD, so I felt comfortable learning statistical techniques and working in our chemistry labs.
-I owe a lot of my current success in graduate school to my time at COD.”
+I owe a lot of my current success to my time at COD.”